DhruvDave12/DhruvDave12/README.md

 ### Hi there 👋
 ## Dhruv Dave

-- 🔭 I’m currently working on Web3 + AI projects.
+- 🔭 I’m currently working with GobbleCube.
-- 🌱 I’m currently learning Generative AI
+- 🌱 I’m currently learning System Design and Architecture of Software Applications
-- 👯 I’m looking to collaborate on full stack web3 or AI projects
-- 💬 Ask me about Web3, Full Stack Development, DSA, AI
+- 💬 Ask me about Software Development and system Design.
 - 📫 How to reach me: Mail me at davedhruv1201@gmail.com